pinocchio-life-like/pinocchio-life-like/README.md

 #### I love building the real world products.👨‍💻
 - ✨ I’m currently working on different Coding Challenges
-- 🌱 I’m currently learning Backend Development
+- 🌱 I’m currently learning Scripting and Automation with Python
 - 👯 I’m looking to collaborate on open source projects
 - 🚀 How to reach me: icbr19fl@gmail.com